-"I think it's odd that people making that much money off of essentially labor income should be paying lower rates than, than the average... than their secretaries are, to put it baldly.
-I think it's good that you are considering doing it. " - Michael Graetz, Former Deputy Under Secretary for Tax Policy under President George H.W.
-Bush, Columbia University Law Professor
+"I think it's its odd that people making that much money off of essentially labor income should be paying lower rates than, than the average... than their secretaries are, to put it baldly.
+I think it's good that you are considering doing it.
+I think you have to be careful not to trap others in doing it.
+I think you are also on the right track when you're thinking about whether publicly traded partnerships ought to be taxed as corporations, since the corporations they are competing with are certainly paying tax at the corporate level, and there's some actual money in some of those areas." - Michael Graetz, Former Deputy Under Secretary for Tax Policy under President George H.W.
+Bush, Yale Law Professor